dartmouth-cs52-19S/workshop-ws-05-14-databases/README.md

 ```

 #### Part 3.2 -- POST for new posts
-ssignment with some polls we left there for you.

 Now, let's make it so our users can create new posts.
 Add the following below the 'PART 3.2' comment.